Sovereign-Labs/sovereign-sdk/module-system/sov-modules-stf-template/README.md

 # `sov-default-stf`

-### `AppTemplate`
+### `StfBlueprint`

-This crate contains an implementation of a `StateTransitionFunction` called `AppTemplate` that is specifically designed to work with the Module System.
-The `AppTemplate` relies on a set of traits that, when combined, define the logic for transitioning the rollup state.
+This crate contains an implementation of a `StateTransitionFunction` called `StfBlueprint` that is specifically designed to work with the Module System.
+The `StfBlueprint` relies on a set of traits that, when combined, define the logic for transitioning the rollup state.

 1. The `DispatchCall` trait is responsible for decoding serialized messages and forwarding them to the appropriate module.